alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/22/01/post.md

 ## Connect to existing physical network

-Create network which works as a bridge to existing physical network
+Create network which works as a bridge to existing physical network.
+New network name in this example will be `pub_net`

-Assuming network details are (usually sent by DHCP):
+Assuming network details are (usually sent by DHCP, but can be set manually):

 **Subnet:** 192.168.0.0/24
 **Gateway:** 192.168.0.1